lipp/Arduino-Jet/README.md

 # Arduino-Jet
 Jet Peer lib for Arduino (http://jetbus.io).

-Arduino-Jet enables you to easily integrate distributed web-capable realtime communication with your Arduino.
+Arduino-Jet enables you to easily integrate distributed web-capable Jet realtime communication with your Arduino.
 See [Jet Homepage](http://jetbus.io) for more details and a Live Control Center called ["Radar"](http://jetbus.io/radar.html).

+To communicate you need either a ethernet or wifi shield or just use the Arduino's Serial Port.

 As the Arduino's resources are rather limited, this lib does not implement every feature of other [Jet](http://jetbus.io) implementations.